 Dr. Dan Olner

-Data scientist / programmer / geospatial analyst / visualiser / political economy / researcher / writer
+Data scientist / geospatial analyst / political + spatial economy / researcher

 danolner at gmail dot com / d dot olner at sheffield dot ac dot uk.
 Github.
-Twitter.
+Github blog.
+Bluesky.
 LinkedIn.

 - I love collaborating with people to build things, creatively applying appropriate methods/technologies, thinking about the whole picture (often spatial economics / political economy related) and using data viz / writing to communicate.